Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

-In the first year, the plants are an inconspicuous basal rosette that stays low to the ground.
-You could easily walk over it, or mow over it on your lawn without taking much notice.
+Mullein is one of those wild weeds that’s hard to miss once it’s in flower.
+In the first year, the plants are an inconspicuous basal rosette that stays low to the ground, and you could easily walk over it, or mow over it on your lawn, without noticing.
+At that point, it’s just waiting, storing energy in its taproot for the big show the following year.

-In the second year, this biennial plant explodes into a 6 to 8-foot tall stalk of bright yellow flowers…and those beautiful flowers are where much of the medicine lies.
+In the second year, this biennial plant explodes into a 6 to 8-foot tall stalk of bright yellow flowers, and those beautiful flowers are where much of the medicine lies.
 The flowers are eaten as is, but they’re also made into herbal-infused oils for all manner of issues, most notably ear infections.
+The leaves are used in respiratory teas, and they’re especially effective for bronchial complaints.

 As far as eating goes, I think the best part is the root.
-The thick tap root is best harvested in the Autumn of the first year, so you’ll need to be able to identify the plant before it goes to flower if you want to harvest the root.
-(The root is also supposedly a great remedy for back pain, at least according to folk herbalists, and it’s made into a herbal tincture for that reason.)
+The thick taproot is best harvested in the autumn of the first year, so you’ll need to be able to identify the plant before it goes to flower if you want to harvest the root.
+The root is also supposedly a great remedy for back pain, at least according to folk herbalists, and it’s made into a herbal tincture for that reason.

-If you can’t find mullein in the wild, you can also grow it if you have a few Mullein Seed Packets.
+I’m particularly fond of the roots, which is an unusual opinion among mullein fans, but that first-year taproot makes a potent tincture.
+If you can’t find mullein in the wild, you can also grow it from a few Mullein Seed Packets.
 See how lovely it looks in my perennial bed below?
-The bees love it too.

 What is Mullein?

 In the United States, Mullein often refers to the biennial Common Mullein (Verbascum thapsus), which has naturalized throughout the Americas and Australia.
-Common Mullein is also known as Great Mullein, Greater Mullein, Feltwort, Bullicks Lungwort, Hig Candlewick, Poor Man’s Blanket, Wooly Mullein, Lady’s Blanket, Velvet Mullein, Moses’ Blanket, or Blanket Mullein.
+Common Mullein is also known as Great Mullein, Greater Mullein, Feltwort, Bullicks Lungwort, Hag Candlewick, Poor Man’s Blanket, Wooly Mullein, Lady’s Blanket, Velvet Mullein, Moses’ Blanket, or Blanket Mullein.

 Is Mullein Edible?